 Facebook is a place to interact with friends and family online.
-It’s great for sharing sharing holiday snaps and video clips from your iPhone with your social circle.
-But there is more to Facebook, everyone from Goldman Sachs to Aaron Sorkin have realized this already.
+It’s great for sharing holiday snaps and video clips from your iPhone with your social circle.
+But there is more to Facebook.

 Why use Facebook for professional networking?

-Facebook has grown rapidly and now boasts some 900 million users globally.
+Facebook has grown rapidly and now boasts over one billion users globally.
 It has become a perfect platform for B2C (business to consumer) marketing, providing very targeted advertising opportunities based on user’s likes and associations.

 Facebook is slowly moving towards a more professional and more career oriented service.
 They have recently introduced changes to personal profiles, giving more space to work and education information.
 Employers have checked applicants on Facebook for years, and most people Google you before meetings and your Facebook profile is likely to come up in searches.